misyltoad/redgpu/Features.md

 * Manual memory management on CPU and GPU.
 No variable-length arrays, no heap memory is allocated or freed behind your back, with an exception of context initialization call that takes your custom malloc and free function pointers which are not used anywhere except for context initialization.

+* Ecto gammat: nothing will happen without your command.
+No shader will be recompiled, no synchronization will be issued, no GPU memory will be allocated without you explicitly asking for it.

 * No dependencies on other third-party headers and libraries.
 API headers include only stddef.h.

 * No dependencies on C or C++ standard libraries.
 No dependencies on any dynamic or shared libraries, with an exception of vulkan-1.dll on Windows.